RealSeaberry/Vintage-Telephoto-Lens-Deconvolution/README.md

 ## Real-World Examples

 All test images were captured with a **Sony a7 II** camera.
-The "Ground Truth" images are the original, blurry photos, and the "Comparison" images are the result after processing with this tool.
+The blurry photos images are the original ones, and the "Comparison" images are the result after processing with this tool.

 ### Test Case 1: Canon FD 300mm f/5.6 S.C.